samjones00/docs/docs/_documentation/grpc.md

 Any Custom HTTP Headers added by your Services are also returned in gRPC headers including your Services detailed structured Exception information stored as a serialized `ResponseStatus` message in the **responsestatus-bin** Header that continues to be available in
-`WebServiceException.ResponseStatus` property allowing gRPC client Apps to develop [rich form validation bindings](/world-validation#contacts-page) that's otherwise not possible in gRPC's basic error code and description failed responses.
+`WebServiceException.ResponseStatus` property allowing gRPC client Apps to develop [rich form validation bindings](/world-validation#contacts-page) that's otherwise not possible in gRPC's failed responses containing just a basic error code and text description.

 ### Offer best API for every platform

-Irrespective of the advantages of gRPC Services we still expect traditional and more ubiquitous HTTP/REST API endpoints to be more widely utilized in areas where you don't control both client and server Apps, where interoperability is more important than maximum performance, if needing to support Ajax requests in Web Clients where HTTP/JSON is the lingua franca with deep support baked into many JS libraries, decoupled scenarios where it's easier to consume clean HTTP APIs then the "complexity tax" required for consuming gRPC client proxies or environments where deeper integration of different formats is preferred, e.g. utilizing [CSV Format](/csv-format) in Excel based workflows or importing datasets into RDBMS Tables which is supported by most RDBMS tooling.
+Given the trade-offs of gRPC we still expect the traditional and more ubiquitous HTTP/REST API endpoints to be more widely utilized in areas where you don't control both client and server Apps, where simplicity and interoperability is more important than maximum performance, when needing to support Ajax requests in Web Apps where HTTP/JSON is the lingua franca with rich support baked into many JS libraries or if needing to support environments where deeper integration of different formats is preferred, e.g. utilizing
+[CSV Format](/csv-format) in Excel based workflows or importing datasets into Databases where it's natively supported in most RDBMS's tooling.

+With the additional "complexity tax" for adopting a gRPC-based solution workflow, many App developers are going to prefer the simplicity of consuming a HTTP/JSON API from a URL and HTTP API docs.

 As gRPC is just another endpoint for your ServiceStack Services you don't have to take the risk of committing to one scenario at the expense of all others and can continue to serve all client consumers with the best API for every platform simultaneously.